 As we continue to live with the COVID-19 pandemic, many of us are trying to get used to our “new normal.”
 This can be especially difficult for older adults with Alzheimer’s disease and related dementias (ADRD), and their caregivers.
 The familiarity of a daily routine provides comfort and may be able to help a person with ADRD cope with short-term memory loss.
 Establishing a predictable pattern of events can help transfer the schedule of a daily routine into the long-term memory portion of the brain, helping a person retain their ability to perform activities of daily life.

-The Benjamin Rose Institute on Aging Adult Day Program, like many day programs nationwide, has temporarily closed due to COVID-19.
+Many day programs nationwide have temporarily closed due to COVID-19.
 If a loved one is used to attending this kind of program, this disruption from routine can lead to restlessness, agitation or a growing sense of anxiety.
 If a loved one has found the transition to staying at home difficult, here are some things we can do to build a schedule and keep them engaged:

 1. Schedule mealtimes

 Regular mealtimes are crucial to the maintenance of other elements of daily routine like medication management.
 This could also allow the opportunity for socialization, relaxation or to just enjoy a cup of coffee.